skip to main content

 Transport

-Greater than 90% of the dairy cattle Cargill processes in North America are transported from point- of-origin to destination in less than eight hours.
-This is significantly lower than the regulatory maximum which is 28 hours in transit.
+Greater than 90% of the dairy cattle Cargill processed in North America are transported from point-of-origin to destination in less than 8 hours.
+This is significantly lower than the regulatory maximum, which is 28 hours in transit.

 Dairy cattle processed by Cargill in Canada and Australia also meet the transportation regulation requirements for those nations – 36 hours for Canada and 48 hours for Australia.